HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 #### Identifying a Full Fetch of User Attributes

 How can you identify a second request is made to the directory server to retrieve the full set of user attributes?
 This is best done in a test or staging environment, rather than a live production environment, as it requires turning on tracing in the portal server, and this can impose a significant performance overhead.
 There are two traces to enable to look for this condition.
-The first one will show if the all the needed user attributes have been retrieved.
+The first one will show if all the needed user attributes have been retrieved.
 If this is false, then a full fetch of the user information will occur.
 The second trace shows which attributes are being requested, so you can tell which ones should be added to the base set.

 The two trace strings are: